intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 Object Based Storage Principles
 ********************************
 We are not going to get into the weeds here… What is important is that Flywheel uses object based storage to store all raw and derived neuroimaging data.
-Generally, object based storage is more efficient and attaches a lot more information about how the data was created, modified, or used within the data structure itself.
+Object based storage is a type of data storage.
+Object based storage is generally more efficient and attaches a more information about how the data was created, modified, or used within the data structure itself.
 What does this mean for you?
 Neuroimaging storage on Flywheel takes up less disk space (its cheaper!) and contains a lot more information to search or retrieve data later.
 Interested in `learning more <https://www.ibm.com/cloud/blog/object-vs-file-vs-block-storage>`_?

 What are Containers in Flywheel?
 ********************************